-The June 2020 issue has been mailed to members.
-Become a new member of the ICPS through July 15, 2020 and get a free printed copy of the June issue of CPN.
+Become a new member of the ICPS through April 15, 2021 and get a free printed copy of the March issue of CPN.

+The March issue has been mailed to members.
 Members also may download PDF versions of all CPN issues since 1972 for personal use on our ClubExpress website or purchase them on a DVD.

 (The free printed copy offer is only valid for new memberships.
 However, if your membership is lapsed more than 6 months, send a nice message to the Membership Coordinator from our ClubExpress website asking for a free copy after you renew.)

-If we run out of extra June issues, this offer may need to be withdrawn early.
+If we run out of extra March issues, this offer may need to be withdrawn early.

-ICPS Conference 2020 Japan Invitation
+ICPS Conference 2022 Japan Invitation